DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 Of course, the described fictious scene above is assuming, in ideal word, all of the loudspeakers output at same frequency and volume level.
 However, in _Vektor_ world, all may be totally different, because each oscillator (loudspeaker) can use different frequency (by transposition, and/or by modulated frequency), and/or different volume (base volume of the oscillator, and possible level reduction by the velocity).

-Also, another important aspect of the MIX ENVelope are times (in milliseconds), named **rates**, it's the time between each segment point and next, introducing the speed notion over each vector.
-Every line segment can be run from minimum 0 millisecond (in this case, the line segment is ignored), up to maximum 5,000 milliseconds (5 seconds).
+Also, an another important aspect of the MIX ENVelope are times (in milliseconds), named **RATES**, it's the time to run between an origin point of the vector, and the next point to be reached.
+By this way, this introduces the speed notion for every vector.
+Every vector (line segment) can be covered from **minimum 0 millisecond** (in this case, the vector is ignored, and next is processed immediately), up to **maximum 5,000 milliseconds** (5 seconds).
+Default rates depend of the selected program (or 500 milliseconds for **16.
+INIT** program).

 ---